Save Money in Mexico through Time Share Presentation

 The Time Share Pitch

 The Time Share pitch, at this point, is nothing more than an invite to come to their location to hear a 90-minute pitch on how to make your annual vacations more affordable.
-In order to get you to come to the presentation, they will use all the activity info you just gave them to your (or their) advantage by offering free taxi rides (value $70!), dinners, drinks, stays, and reduced pricing on whale watching, snorkeling, parasailing, massages, etc.
+In order to get you to come to the presentation, they will use all the activity info you just gave them to your (or their) advantage by offering free taxi rides (value $70!), dinners, drinks, tours, stays, and reduced pricing on whale watching, snorkeling, parasailing, massages, etc.

 Just say you’ll be there, and the treasure chest opens up.